 If we look at the underside of the canopy, we will see the ribs.
-These are the "spoke" like prongs that or and wood-like resin.
+These are the "spoke" like prongs.
 Fiberglass is known to be the lightest weight and the most flexible of the group.
 Fiberglass umbrella ribs flex with the wind and then return to their original shape.

 Steel ribs are also durable but they are not geared so much for wind as they are to support heavier umbrella canopies.
 9 foot umbrellas and larger along with commercial patio or pool umbrellas often have steel ribs.
 Steel ribs also carry the load of heavier fabrics like PVC or vinyl.